Mohammed-Abubakar-11786/Simple-Calculator/README.md

 # instruction to use the calculator
-We can give the input to this calculator either by the mouse printer or using the keyboard if you're given expression Has syntax error Then the calculator does not give the output
+We can give the input to this calculator either by the mouse printer or using the keyboard if you're given expression Has syntax error Then the calculator does not give any output

 if you give the input as any number divided by 0 then output will be given as infinity or without any input if you try to press the 'enter' button to get the answer then the calculator returns undefined